Easy and Cheesy Reuben Casserole Recipe

 Step-by-Step Instructions

-Step 1: Prepare the Bread Base
+Step 1: Prep the dish

-Step 3: Add the Sauerkraut
+Step 3: Build the first layers

 Best Paired With